kristenklimisch/kklimisch_hw4/README.md

 in the code, but my solution is functional and meets the assignment specifications.

 **Justification for additional classes and comments on design:**
-I choose to create a Person superclass that is inherited by the Student and Faculty classes.
+I chose to create a Person superclass that is inherited by the Student and Faculty classes.
 The Person superclass declares and initializes some of the shared fields of the Student and Faculty classes: first name, last name, SUID, and person status (email is also a shared field, but the Student and Faculty classes require different methods to set the email, so I chose to